AmaniAppNest/nv-quantum-sensor-simulator/README.md

 An integrated computational framework connecting finite-element mechanical modeling, NV-center spin dynamics, Lindblad open-system evolution, pulse-sequence simulation, and physics-informed adaptive control.

 > **Core objective:** A researcher can computationally design and test an NV quantum-sensor configuration before implementing the corresponding hardware experiment.

+## Reusable and Integrable Python Framework

+The simulator is designed as a reusable Python-based computational framework rather than as a standalone application tied to a single simulation environment.

+It can be used directly for NV quantum-sensing simulations, imported as a Python library into larger scientific workflows, or integrated with external multiphysics and computational environments such as COMSOL when Python interoperability or data exchange is available.

+This allows the FEM, NV spin-dynamics, sensing, and control components to be used independently or combined with other simulation tools according to the requirements of the physical system being modeled.

 ---